astrieanna/haiku-dropbox-client/README.md

 Changes made locally without the client running will not be detected or sync'd.

 Local file/folder creation/deletion will be sync'd.
-File editing will cause a new file to be added to Dropbox.
+File editing locally will cause a new file to be added to Dropbox.
-Moving/renaming will not be sync'd to Dropbox yet.
+Moving/renaming local files will be sync'd to Dropbox.
+This includes moving files into or out of the ~/Dropbox folder.

 # Dependencies and Compilation